Canon 700D versus Sony RX100 II

 The Canon EOS 700D (called Canon T5i in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2013.
 The 700D is a DSLR, while the RX100 II is a fixed lens compact.
 The cameras are based on an APS-C (700D) and an one-inch sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.

-An illustration of the physical size and weight of the Canon 700D and the Sony RX100 II is provided in the side-by-side display below.
+The physical size and weight of the Canon 700D and the Sony RX100 II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 700D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (56 percent) than the Canon 700D.
 In this context, it is worth noting that neither the 700D nor the RX100 II are weather-sealed.